The Korgis (album)

 The Korgis is the debut studio album by English pop band, the Korgis.

 It was released in 1979 on Rialto Records in the UK, and on Warner Bros.
 Records in the US.

-The album includes the singles "Young and Russian" and "If I Had You" (#13, UK Singles Chart), the latter being notable for the keyboard contributions of Alan Wilder, who in 1982 would join Depeche Mode for thirteen years.
+The album includes the singles "Young 'n' Russian" and "If I Had You" (#13, UK Singles Chart), the latter being notable for the keyboard contributions of Alan Wilder, who in 1982 would join Depeche Mode for thirteen years.

 The Korgis was re-issued on compact disc by Edsel Records in 1999.